Lent 2026

 Note: Childcare for birth-PreK will be available for this service.

-This year, we are offering an opportunity to center yourself through guided prayer and quiet meditation during our Holy Week Prayer Vigil.
+Once again, we are offering an opportunity to center yourself through guided prayer and quiet meditation during our Holy Week Prayer Vigil.
 The vigil will begin following worship on Maundy Thursday and continue through 3pm on Good Friday, the time scripture tells us was the hour of Jesus' death.
 Just as Jesus asked the disciples to stay awake and pray with him as he prepared for what was to come in the Garden of Gethsemane, the invitation is for us to do the same.
-Sign-up for an hour\ time slot to participate in the vigil, when you will come and pray in our worship space.
+Sign-up for an hour time slot to participate in the vigil, when you will come and pray in our worship space.
+One time slot is for an individual OR couple/family together.
+Please do not sign up for more that one time slot, even if more than one person in your household participating.
 Step more deeply into the Holy Week experience by partaking of this unique opportunity to journey with Jesus as he makes his way to the cross.

 Note: Childcare for birth-PreK will be available for this service.

-Invite your family and friends to join us at either 8am or 10am.
+Invite your family and friends to join us at either 9am or 11am (please note the unique worship times!)
 Prepare to engage in a meaningful and exciting worship experience as we together proclaim the goodness of God whose love is powerful enough to save us all!
 While you’re here, take a moment to take a pic in our photo booth and grab a donut!
-Note: Childcare for birth-PreK will be available for this service.

 There’s a seat for you.